wirepair/validator/README.md

 ```

 #### regex tag functions
-Currently match (calls MatchString) are supported for strings (or each slice of a slice of strings).
+Currently match (calls MatchString) is supported for strings (or each slice of a slice of strings).
 ```Go
 // Example structure which takes the "name" parameter and validates it is > 4 characters and < 20 characters and
 // matches "john doe"